Vectorial1024/v1024_poc_voicelines/README.md

 It seems currently impossible to install this mod as a regular `extensions` mod and make it work: the Gawr Gura's "A" simply would not load.

+Also, while this mod does not include lipsyncs for the voice lines, it should still be stressed that a complete voiceline mod should include lipsyncs.
+Not that I am able to make lipsyncs...

 ## Sound Note

 For this specific case (Betty's sector names), the sound files should all be mono-channel.